 WordPress.com structures their backend to try to eliminate questions & problems.

-The contact form automatically searches old posts as you type to get your question answered from an old post.
+The contact form automatically searches old posts as you type to get your question answered by an old post.
 When you submit, WordPress.com’s “Happiness Engineers” quickly and concisely answer your question – either publicly or via private email or chat.

 It’s all virtual, interesting, and efficient – but not for everyone.